"A DECENT HOME" came to Golden!

-Golden is on the 2022 Colorado screening tour for the award-winning documentary A DECENT HOME, a film by Sara Terry.
-The Golden screening will be on Tuesday, July 19 at Jefferson Unitarian Church at 5:30 pm.
-Free and Open to the Public.
-Please RSVP at TINYURL.COM/DECENTHOME.
-Please share the Facebook Event.
+Golden was on the 2022 Colorado screening tour for the award-winning documentary A DECENT HOME, a film by Sara Terry.
+The Golden screening was on Tuesday, July 19 at Jefferson Unitarian Church at 5:30 pm.

 More About A DECENT HOME